bradyjoslin/bradyjoslin.com/content/blog/ms-teams-webhook-bot/index.md

 ### tldr - A Sample Bot

 [tldr (“Too Long; Didn't Read”)](https://github.com/bradyjoslin/msteams-tldr/) is a sample open source bot built using the wrangler template.
-When @mentioned in a post or comment in a message containing a URL the bot replies with a 3-sentence summary of the web page.
+When @mentioned in a post or comment containing a URL the bot replies with a 3-sentence summary of the web page.

 ![tldr conversation](tldr.png)